hwx357023/fingerlockgenerate/README.md

-# fingerlockgenerate
+# generate finger lock

-generate finger lock randomly, and guarantee it not so simple. finger lock have 3 line and 3 column that includes 9 dots. we define the left bottom dot as coordinate 00, left upper dot as 02, right upper as 22, right bottom 20.
+generate finger lock randomly, and guarantee it complicating. finger lock have 3 line and 3 column that includes 9 dots. we define the left bottom dot as coordinate 00, left upper dot as 02, right upper as 22, right bottom 20.